QuantumByte-01/DLMI-Assignment-2/report.md

 1. **Train-test distribution mismatch** is the main reason imbalance strategies appear worse — not that the techniques are ineffective.
 2. **Class-weighted loss is the most robust strategy** — best on balanced evaluation (69.1%), meaning it generalises well regardless of test distribution.
 3. **Overall accuracy is misleading** on imbalanced data.
 The baseline scores 82.1% overall but only 55.6% recall on the normal class — clinically significant.
-4. **Moderate imbalance (3.4:1) does not need aggressive correction** — focal loss (gamma=2.0) and heavy resampling over-correct and hurt more than they help.
+4. **Moderate imbalance (3.4:1) does not need aggressive correction** — high gamma focal loss and heavy resampling over-correct and hurt more than they help.
 5. **Always validate on multiple test distributions** before declaring one model superior to another.